Readers of the Purple Sage Bookstore

 V.C.I.
 Video b&w VHS [11/99] out of prodn/used

-11"x17" poster from Amazon for $14.99
+credits from IMDb11"x17" poster from Amazon for $14.99

 "The Lone Ranger" [Wrather Prodns/Warner Feb 1956]

-Lone Ranger 1956 movie starring Clayton Moore & Jay Silverheels A greedy cattle baron stirs up the local Indians so that he can work the silver mine on a sacred mountain.
-Directed by Stuart Heisler; starring Clayton Moore, Jay Silverheels, Silver The Horse, Lyle Bettger, Bonita Granville, Robert J. Wilke, John Pickard, Beverly Washburn, Michael Ansara, Frank DeKova & Lane Chandler
+Lone Ranger 1956 movie starring Clayton Moore & Jay Silverheels A greedy cattle baron stirs up the local Indians so that he can work the silver mine on a sacred mountain • Directed by Stuart Heisler; starring Clayton Moore, Jay Silverheels, Silver the Horse, Lyle Bettger, Bonita Granville, Robert J. Wilke, John Pickard, Beverly Washburn, Michael Ansara, Frank DeKova & Lane Chandler

 V.C.I.
 Video widescreen color Special Edition DVD [5/2001] 2 disks for $13.99